hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/slides/01/content.md

    * Full marks for:
-       * Completing all assignments, your presentation, your project, and doing a bonus or two OR
+       * Completing all assignments, your presentation, your project, and doing a bonus for 2 weeks OR
-       * Putting in the 8 - 1.5 hours expected by Programming Practicum
+       * Putting in the 8 (- 1.5) hours expected by Programming Practicum

 Collaboration: